ibexa/documentation-user/README.md

 ```

 After a short while your documentation should be reachable at http://localhost:8000.
-If it isn't, check the output of the command.
+If it's not, check the output of the command.

 ## Where to View